What better time to get in touch with Hispanic culture than Hispanic Heritage Month?

 When it comes to Hispanic cuisine, there are several staple ingredients that are frequently used no matter what country’s dishes you are enjoying.
 Herbs and veggies like tomatoes, corn, peppers, onion, garlic, and avocado are some common ones and one way to really dive deep into Hispanic flavors is to plant your very own heritage garden!

 If you have space in your yard or a community garden, you and your family can enjoy some quality time together planting some of these veggies to later use in your favorite Hispanic recipes.

 Not only will you get to enjoy the natural flavors and nutritional benefits of homegrown veggies, but you’ll get to enjoy the satisfaction of using ingredients straight from your garden in your favorite Hispanic meals.
-Use your homegrown veggies in this Chicken Tortilla Rice Soup or in these Enchiladas with Brown Rice and use the moment to take in the idea of how these traditional dishes came to be!
+Use your homegrown veggies in this Chicken Tortilla Rice Soup, Dominican Bean and Beef Stew or in these Enchiladas with Brown Rice and use the moment to take in the idea of how these traditional dishes came to be!